• Skip to primary navigation

 While Amazon Luna is coming behind Google Stadia, being unveiled at Amazon’s 2020 hardware event, it seems like Amazon Luna will have the superior service, at least on paper.

-Furthermore, Amazon Luna will run on Windows servers and Nvidia GPUs in Amazon’s AWS cloud, which makes it much easier for developers to bring over their existing Windows games.
-Google Stadia, on the other hand, requires their devs to port their games to Linux so the games will run on Google’s server hardware.
+Furthermore, Amazon Luna will run on Windows servers and Nvidia GPUs in Amazon’s AWS cloud, making it much easier for developers to bring over their existing Windows games.
+On the other hand, Google Stadia requires their devs to port their games to Linux to run on Google’s server hardware.

 What about Microsoft Project xCloud?

 Microsoft has a funny relationship with the latest gaming technology, particularly VR and cloud gaming.
-Of course, Microsoft supports and invests in VR technology on Windows, but has barely made it a priority for the upcoming Xbox Series X, compared to Sony that is going all-in with PSVR.
+Of course, Microsoft supports and invests in VR technology on Windows but has barely made it a priority for the upcoming Xbox Series X than Sony that is going all-in with PSVR.

-Microsoft is focusing on Project xCloud, but it’s difficult to determine how much they’re putting behind it.
+Microsoft focuses on Project xCloud, but it’s difficult to determine how much they’re putting behind it.
 According to Microsoft vice-president of Gaming, Phil Spencer:

 “I think that the cloud inevitability as part of gaming is absolutely true.
 But we have more computing devices around us than we’ve ever had, whether it’s your phone, a Surface Hub, or an Xbox.
 The world where computing devices are gone and it’s all coming from the cloud just isn’t the world that we live in today.”

-This barely-passing interest from Microsoft in cloud gaming technology sort of shows, as Project xCloud currently costs $14.99 per month, and is able to stream around 150 Xbox games only to Android devices.
+This barely-passing interest from Microsoft in cloud gaming technology sort of shows, as Project xCloud currently costs $14.99 per month and can stream around 150 Xbox games only to Android devices.
 You’d imagine they would’ve launched it as Xbox-to-PC streaming gameplay first, but that’s still being tested.

 Furthermore, Project xCloud is powered by Xbox One S hardware in Microsoft’s data centers, which makes the game loading times and graphics a bit worse than other cloud gaming services.